kernel-community/kernel/docs/module-6/inventing-on-principle.md

 In the tree example, there is no state: no sense of time or interactivity.
 Bret shows a platform game which has all the features of the tree example above, but also can be paused at any point and rewound - in this case to adjust the *future trajectory* of a character's jump so they end up in exactly the right place without unnecessary fuss for the creator.

 > As I was designing this, I noticed that it's fun to play with gravity.
 I bet you could make an entire game from that one mechanic.
-In fact, you could probably like a game from fiddling with any single line of code here as a way of [exploring possibly rich mechanics](../../module-5/reveal-the-universe/#exploring-well).
+In fact, you could probably make a game from fiddling with any single line of code here as a way of [exploring possibly rich mechanics](../../module-5/reveal-the-universe/#exploring-well).

 #### Abstract Algorithms